deemani/portfolio/README.md

 The work_examples folder contains code from projects I have worked on professionally.

-# World Happiness & Urbanization (Data Exploration)
+# World Happiness & Urbanization (Data Exploration/Visualization)
  * Investigated how urbanization correlates to happiness globally.
     - Initial hypothesis: Countries that urbanized more over the last decade are more likely to report increased happiness.
     - Result: no discernible correlation between happiness and increased urbanization over last decade